-Family difficulties learning new language and culture is the leading source of trouble in relocation.
+of human resources respondents indicated that family or personal circumstances are the main reason assignments are turned down.
+Family difficulties with learning a new language and culture is the leading source of trouble in relocation assignments.

 Relocating to a new country is an exciting adventure, but it can also be an overwhelming process.
-Assignees often don't know where to start; where are they going to live?
+Assignees often don't know where to start.
+Where are they going to live?
 Where are their kids going to go to school?
 What does day-to-day life in this new country look like?
 How is their family going to adjust?
+In the following pages, we will discuss three important steps you can take to help your employees and their families adjust to work and life in a new country.